-Knowing how to properly calibrate your Mavic Pro vision sensor is essential if you own a drone.
+Knowing how to properly calibrating Mavic Pro vision sensor is essential if you own a drone.
 If some issues appear during the flight, you need to fly back and perform the calibration process on your Mavic Pro vision sensor.

 Without proper care for the vision positioning system, there is a serious chance of your Mavic Pro crashing.
 The Mavic Pro Vision sensor has self-governing work modes like Gesture mode and Tapfly.
 When it comes to the Gesture mode, the vision system gives the Mavic ability to take selfies or follow just by recognizing gestures.